 The 2019 40,000 metre drill program commenced in January 2019.
-The program considers the recently announced acquisition of an additional 209 mineral claims from Emgold, and is to be carried out in two phases, designed to derisk and expand upon the already significant mineral resource defined by the Company in November 2018.
-The program will aim to continue expanding the potential open pittable mineral resources near-surface, and also confirm and expand down dip and strike extensions of historic mineralization below the former producing Troilus mine.
-Approximately 50% of drilling is planned for the J Zone (J4 and J5), 25% for the Z87 South target, 15% for Z87 and 10% for the J4 North target.
-Exploration and PEA costs are expected to be upwards of \$15,000,000 between February and December 2019, approximately \$7,800,000 of which will meet our flow-through obligations.
+The program considers the recently announced acquisition of an additional 209 mineral claims from Emgold, and is being carried out in two phases, designed to derisk and expand upon the already significant mineral resource defined by the Company in November 2018.
+The program aims to continue expanding the potential open pittable mineral resources near-surface, and also confirm and expand down dip and strike extensions of historic mineralization below the former producing Troilus mine.